richelbilderbeek/babette_article/feedback/20180425Reviewers.md

 >     and is likely to result in namespace conflicts with other packages.
 >     Maybe there is a good reason to use this name that I am not aware of,
 >     but if not, consider a more informative name.
+>     [RJCB NOTE: agreed.
+I am hesitant to modify this function in this manuscript,
+>     as the code is under review by rOpenSci as well.
+I assume they
+>     will also point out this too general function name, and I assume they will also
+>     suggest a better name, e.g. 'bbt_run'.
+>
 > [x] Also the "beast2_jar_path" default is hardcoded to "~/Programs/beast2/lib/beast.jar",
 >     which will be wrong for everyone except the authors of the program,
 >     so I suggest that this argument should be required rather than optional.
 >     At least here in "Usage" a value for this argument should be included.
 >
-> Page 6, lines 151-155: For parameters which are changed only using a scale operator, and not a random walk or uniform operator, values less than 0 are never proposed.
-So effectively the prior probability density for something like birth rate with an unbounded uniform prior is 0 to infinity, and having a non-zero probability on negative values is not a valid reason to use an exponential prior.
+> [x] Page 6, lines 151-155: For parameters which are changed only using a scale operator,
+>     and not a random walk or uniform operator, values less than 0 are never proposed.
+>     So effectively the prior probability density for something like birth rate
+>     with an unbounded uniform prior is 0 to infinity,
+>     and having a non-zero probability on negative values is not a valid reason to use an exponential prior.
 >
-> Page 7, line 182: Reference to the Bouckaert & Vaughan blog post doesn't seem relevant to this feature of babette.
-How does babette fix the crown age?
-Is it by scaling the root node of the tree to that age, and removing all operators that can change the height of the root node?
-However it is done, adding a brief explanation in the main text would be good.
+> [x] Page 7, line 182: Reference to the Bouckaert & Vaughan blog post
+>     doesn't seem relevant to this feature of babette.
+>     How does babette fix the crown age?
+>     Is it by scaling the root node of the tree to that age,
+>     and removing all operators that can change the height of the root node?
+>     However it is done, adding a brief explanation in the main text would be good.
 >
-> Page 7, lines 178-184: Fixing the crown age and estimating the clock is an alternative to fixing the clock and estimating the crown age.
-I would guess that for some studies this is a useful feature.
-But in either case the same number of parameters are estimated, so I don't think the overall variation across parameters will be reduced.
-Also "theoretical" experiments is too vague.
-Instead you could describe these experiments as "where it is unnecessary to accurately model the uncertainty of absolute divergence times".
+> [x] Page 7, lines 178-184: Fixing the crown age
+>     and estimating the clock is an alternative to fixing the clock
+>     and estimating the crown age.
+>     I would guess that for some studies this is a useful feature.
+>     But in either case the same number of parameters are estimated,
+>     so I don't think the overall variation across parameters will be reduced.
+>     Also "theoretical" experiments is too vague.
+>     Instead you could describe these experiments as
+>     "where it is unnecessary to accurately model the uncertainty of absolute divergence times".
 >
 > Again, I would like to thank Bilderbeek and Etienne for their software and paper.
-I am sure babette will be used by others researchers in the future, and they will find it a valuable program.
+> I am sure babette will be used by others researchers in the future,
+> and they will find it a valuable program.
 >
 > Sincerely,
 >